JK-Rolling/DuinoCoinI2C/README.md

 * [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP) (ESP8266)
 * [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) (ESP32)

+or download from [Library](Resources/Library) then install manually in Arduino IDE 1.8.x `Sketch --> Include Library --> Add .ZIP Library ...`

 ## Max Client/Slave

 The code supports 10 clients and can be changed on the define: